Topologically conjugate classifications of the translation actions on low-dimensional compact connected Lie groups: Topologically conjugate classification of the left actions on

-It is easy to show that $\overline{O_{L_g}(e)}$ is a set consisting of finite points, but $\overline{O_{L_{g'}}(e)}$ contains a few mutually disjoint simple closed curves.
+It is easy to show that $\overline{Orb_{L_g}(e)}$ is a discrete set consisting of finite elements, but by the similar proof to Case (i), we know that $\overline{Orb_{L_{g'}}(e)}$ contains $m$ mutually disjoint simple closed curves.
 This fact is in contradiction to $h$ being a homeomorphism.
 Thus, $L_g$ and $L_{g'}$ can not be topologically conjugate in this case.